fregu856/papers/README.md

 Paper overview:
 The authors introduce Neural Processes (NPs), a family of models that aim to combine the benefits of Gaussian Processes (GPs) and neural networks (NNs).
-NPs are an extension of Conditional Neural Processes (CNPs) by the same main authors ([summary]).
+NPs are an extension of Conditional Neural Processes (CNPs) by the same main authors.

 A blog post that provides a good overview of and some intuition for NPs is found here.